Ternan: Life

 Ternan established a small monastery on the north side of the River Dee near the current graveyard in what is now the town of Banchory.
 As well as preaching the Christian gospel, he and his followers taught the local people farming, arts and crafts.
-Churches in Banchory and surrounding area bear the name of St Ternan.
+Churches in Banchory and surrounding area (including Muchalls, Stonehaven and Arbuthnott) bear the name of St Ternan.

 Ternan became bishop of the southern Picts, and lived at Abernethy.
 He ordained Irchard, who assisted him in his missionary labors.

 The story of Ternan features two key artifacts, his copy of Matthew's Gospel and his bell or "Ronnecht":